devonfw-ng-adv-training/microfrontends/README.md

 - Create a simple standalone html page that tests the custom element
   - add some rows with input data and register for an output event
 - Use the custom element in our Heroes-Application
+  - Don't forget to delete the old code for the row...
   - What does the error mean?
   - Hint: Use ngx-build-plus
   - Hint: zone.js is available in node_modules/zone.js/dist/zone.js